johndpope/Beta-App/Documentation/Probo Requirements.md

 ### Grade checks

 - If you are projected for above a 3.2 after grade checks, you are ***tenatively*** put on probo 1
-  - 5 study hours
+  - 5 study hours / week

 ## Probo 3 (Under 2.0)

 ### Requirements

-- 12 study hours
+- 12 study hours / week
 	- Must go to ***at least one*** SI Session for the entire semester (i.e. attend an SI Session for a single class the entire semester).
 	- Max of **6 hours** can come from **SI sessions/TA office hours**, 6 must be silent study
 	- It is ***your*** responsibility to turn in these hours.
 The scholarship comittee will **NOT** tolerate late hours this semester.
 No excuses!